Connecticut DUI Attorney

-A simple Google search will show you that Connecticut is ranked in the top 10 states for the most severe DUI/DWI laws.
-If you have been charged with a DUI you should contact a top Stamford DUI lawyer immediately to protect your rights and take immediate action to defend your driver’s license.
-The effects of intoxicating substances often lead otherwise good people to make lapses in judgement that result in a DUI arrest.
-We are not here to look backwards or criticize you for making a mistake.
+Connecticut is ranked in the top 10 states for the most severe DUI/DWI laws.
+The effects of intoxicating substances often lead otherwise good people to make lapses in judgment that result in a DUI arrest.
+We are not here to look backward or criticize you for making a mistake.
 Everyone makes mistakes.
-Rather our goal is to fight hard and use our 28 years of experience to develop a plan to minimize the potential ramifications that you will face as a result of being charged with a DUI.Why Choose the Law Offices of Allan F. Friedman?
+Instead, our goal is to fight hard and use our 28 years of experience to develop a plan to minimize the potential ramifications that you will face as a result of being charged with a DUI.What are the Penalties for a DUI Conviction?

 Most people who get pulled over do not realize at that point that they do not have to cooperate with the police investigation or answer any questions what so ever beyond supplying your name and address and license and registration.
-You do not have to answer “Have you been drinking this evening?"
-Over the years I find that the vast majority of my DUI clients freely admit to the Police Officer that they have been drinking.
-It is better to just refuse to answer the question and demand to speak with a DUI lawyer.
+You do not have to answer, "Have you been drinking this evening?"
+Over the years, I find that the vast majority of my DUI clients freely admit to the police officer that they have been drinking.
+It is better just to refuse to answer the question and demand to speak with a DUI lawyer.
 You have the absolute right to remain silent.
-You have the right to ask to call a Stamford DUI attorney before you answer any questions.The Road Side Field Sobriety Test
+You have the right to ask to call a Connecticut DUI attorney before you answer any questions.The Road Side Field Sobriety Test

 - Read you your Constitutional rights;

-- Give you an opportunity to contact an attorney before making a decision on whether to take the test
+- Allow you to contact an attorney before deciding on whether to take the test

 - Inform you that a failed test or a refusal to take the test will result in a license suspension, and

-- Tell you that a refusal can be used as evidence in Court against you.
+- Tell you that refusal can be used as evidence in court against you.

 14-227(a) or DUI is a misdemeanor crime.
-A conviction will leave you with a criminal record which you do not want.
-For first time offenders there is a diversionary program called the Alcohol Education Program.
-A diversionary program is a program which suspends the criminal prosecution and places you into a program which can lead to a dismissal of the charges against you and you can avoid receiving any criminal record.
-First time offenders can apply for the program and if accepted the charges against them will be dismissed after one year if they successfully complete the program.
+A conviction will leave you with a criminal record that you do not want.
+For first time offenders, there is a diversionary program called the alcohol education program.
+A diversionary program is a program that suspends the criminal prosecution and places you into a program that can lead to a dismissal of the charges against you, and you can avoid receiving any criminal record.
+First-time offenders can apply for the program, and if accepted, the charges against them will be dismissed after one year if they complete the program.

 Organizing a successful application for the alcohol education program takes a lot of experience and planning.
-You only get one chance to convince the Judge to grant you the opportunity to participate in the program.
-Participation in the program is a privilege not a right and as such if the Court denies your application you have no right to an appeal.
-It is really important to have an experienced Stamford DUI attorney to guide you to properly prepare a package of materials to support your application, help explain your lapse of judgment in finding yourself behind the wheel while intoxicated and put a human touch to the process.
+You only get one chance to convince the judge to grant you the opportunity to participate in the program.
+Participation in the program is a privilege, not a right, and as such, if the court denies your application, you have no right to an appeal.
+It is really important to have an experienced Connecticut DUI attorney to guide you to properly prepare a package of materials to support your application, help explain your lapse of judgment in finding yourself behind the wheel while intoxicated and put a human touch to the process.
 Careful preparation and organizing can make the difference between success and failure.
-In many cases the State’s Attorney’s will oppose these applications.
+In many cases, the state's attorney's will oppose these applications.
 Sometimes, where there is an accident, victims will come to court to voice their objections as well.

-I have successfully convinced Judges to grant my clients entry into the alcohol education program under the most difficult and challenging situations including accidents, high blood alcohol content readings and cases where clients have refused to cooperate with police when arrested.
+I have successfully convinced Judges to grant my clients entry into the alcohol education program under the most difficult and challenging situations, including accidents, high blood alcohol content readings, and cases where clients have refused to cooperate with police when arrested.
 When you have one chance to get the alcohol education program granted, make the most of the opportunity.
-Have an experienced Stamford DUI attorney with over two decades of experience by your side assisting you from start to finish.
+Have an experienced Connecticut DUI attorney with over two decades of experience by your side, assisting you from start to finish.
 Obtaining entry to the alcohol education program can mean the difference between having a criminal record or getting the charges dismissed.
-If you are granted the alcohol education program and successfully complete the program all of the charges will be dismissed and you will have no criminal record.
-If any news articles were posted online about your DUI arrest we can then usually work to have them removed upon the successful dismissal of the charges.Defending DWI/DUI Cases in Court
+If you are granted the alcohol education program and complete the program, all of the charges will be dismissed, and you will have no criminal record.
+If any news articles were posted online about your DUI arrest, we can then usually work to have them removed upon the successful dismissal of the charges.Defending DWI/DUI Cases in Court

-DUI cases are very fact dependent and no two cases are the same.
-There are at a lot of variables in play.
+DUI cases are fact-dependent, and no two cases are the same.
+There are many variables in play.
 Was there an accident?
 What was the level of intoxication?
 Any other moving violations?
 These are just some of the many factors that come into consideration when evaluating a strategy for defending a DUI case.
-With 28 years of experience in handling DWI/DUI matters at the Law Offices of Allan F. Friedman we have seen it all when it comes to DUI defense.
+With 28 years of experience in handling DWI/DUI matters, Attorney Allan F. Friedman has have seen it all when it comes to DUI defense.
 We have successfully dismissed hundreds of DUI cases on behalf of our clients over the last 28 years.

-If you have a previous conviction for a DUI within the last 10 years and you are charged with another DUI it is a very serious charge.
-You should contact a Stamford DUI lawyer immediately.
-Not only is it a felony, but the charge as a second time offender carries with it a mandatory minimum 120 days in jail.
-For a third offense within 10 years of a prior conviction, the penalties increase to a mandatory minimum 1 year in jail.
+If you have a previous conviction for a DUI within the last ten years and you are charged with another DUI, it is a severe charge.
+Not only is it a felony, but the charge as a second-time offender carries with it a mandatory minimum of 120 days in jail.
+For a third offense within ten years of a prior conviction, the penalties increase to a mandatory minimum one year in jail.
 Along with these severe mandatory minimum jail sentences come some seriously hefty fines and lengthy periods of probation.
-Also, the felony record is a significant mark on your future and has huge implications for future employment opportunities.Contact a DWI/DUI Attorney at the Law Offices of Allan F. Friedman Today
+Also, the felony record is a significant mark on your future and has enormous implications for future employment opportunities.Contact a DWI/DUI Attorney Today

 We work on a reasonable flat fee basis.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation and case evaluation - we are available 24/7 - 365 days a year.
 Or you can contact us online for a prompt response.